Akane625/Article-Summarizer/README.md

 4. Open [Jupyter Notebook](https://jupyter.org/install) or any related environments (make sure you are using a ipynb format not py)
 5. Run the program

-PS: The code was aided with OpenAI's ChatGPT
+PS: The code was aided with Anthropic's Claude

-self note add more math explanations and mini examples